 String of Hearts propagation fairly quick and you should expect to see some roots growing after only a few weeks.
 But it can be unpredictable so just make sure you are giving your cutting the right care and be patient!
 Using rooting gel can help the root growth speed up.

-Always start to propagate your String of Hearts Plants in spring time, as this will give your plant plenty of warm summer months to grow.
+Always start to propagate your plants in spring time, as this will give your plant plenty of warm summer months to grow.
 Whilst you can have some success in the cooler months of the year, growth will be much slower and you risk your cuttings dying before they can root so success rates are much much lower.
 If the temperatures are a little lower than you’d like, use a heat pad which will help create the ideal environment for root growth.

-Using rooting hormone in the form of gel or powder is completely optional when propagating String of Hearts Plants.
+Using rooting hormone in the form of gel or powder is completely optional.
 They work to stimulate root growth on new cuttings, not only speeding up the process but also producing stronger roots.
 You can have plenty of success without rooting gel but it’s a great way to help ensure root growth.
 We have always found success with this rooting gel available on Amazon.

 Common problems when propagating String of Hearts Plants

-Patience is the number one thing you need when propagating String of Hearts plants as there isn’t a fixed timeline at which you should expect to see certain levels of growth and roots.
-Although growth tends to happen after the first few weeks with String of Hearts propagation, it can still take a month or two for anything to happen in some cases.
+Patience is the number one thing you need as there isn’t a fixed timeline at which you should expect to see certain levels of growth and roots.
+Although growth tends to happen after the first few weeks, it can still take a month or two for anything to happen in some cases.
 As long as your cutting is healthy you have nothing to worry about.

-If your String of Hearts cutting has started to turn soft and mushy then chances are it is rotting.
+If your cutting has started to turn soft and mushy then chances are it is rotting.
 This can happen if too much of the cutting is placed in water.
 Unfortunately, this means propagation won’t be successful for this cutting.
-If there is more than one node on the cutting which isn’t mushy yet, cut this off and start the propagation process again with the healthy part of the cutting.

 If the new leaves forming on your String of Hearts cutting are pale and yellow it suggests your cutting is receiving too much direct sunlight.
 Move your cutting to somewhere with bright but indirect light and remove the most damaged leaves.